flocked/AdvancedCollectionTableView/Sources/AdvancedCollectionTableView/Documentation/AdvancedCollectionTableView.docc/Docs/Configurating Collection Items.md

 ## Configuring the background

+To configurate the background of the item you provide a `NSContentConfiguration` to items `backgroundConfiguration`.

 - ``AppKit/NSCollectionViewItem/backgroundConfiguration``
 - ``AppKit/NSCollectionViewItem/automaticallyUpdatesContentConfiguration``

 ## Managing the state

+`configurationState` provides the current state of an item (e.g. `isSelected` or `highlightState).

 - ``AppKit/NSCollectionViewItem/configurationState``
 - ``AppKit/NSCollectionViewItem/configurationUpdateHandler-swift.property``

+### Handling updates to the state

+To handle updates of an item’s state, provide a handler to the items `configurationUpdateHandler`.

 - ``NSItemConfigurationState``
 - ``AppKit/NSCollectionViewItem/ConfigurationUpdateHandler-swift.typealias``

-``NSItemConfigurationState`` provides the current state of an item (e.g. `isSelected` or `highlightState).
-It can be accessed via an item's ``AppKit/NSCollectionViewItem/configurationState``.

-To handle updates of an item’s state, provide a handler to ``AppKit/NSCollectionViewItem/configurationUpdateHandler-swift.property``.
+**Example usage of the configuration update handler:**

 ```swift
 var content = NSItemContentConfiguration()